viictorjs/Refrapy/README.md

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/filters.gif)
 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/trim_samples.gif)

-**Get apparent velocity**: An interaction mode can be enabled/disabled to obtain the apparent velocity of a layer (Va), that can be estimated by drawing a straight line on the current section, where the inverse of the calculated slope of the line is plotted as Va.
+**Get apparent velocity**: An interaction mode can be enabled/disabled to obtain the apparent velocity of a layer (Va), that can be estimated by drawing a straight line on the current section.
+The inverse of the calculated slope of the line is plotted as Va.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/apparent_velocity.gif)